The Banking Regulation Review: United Kingdom

 The PRA is required to consult the FCA before finalising its determination in respect of an application for approval of a change of control, and the FCA is permitted to make representations to the PRA in respect of certain matters prescribed by the FSMA.

 The PRA has an assessment period of 60 working days to make its determination, commencing on the date on which it acknowledges receipt of a complete change in control application.
-The PRA may, no later than the 50th working day of the assessment period, request further information to complete its assessment, and can interrupt the assessment period once for up to 20 working days while this information is provided (30 working days if the notice-giver is situated or regulated outside the EEA, or is not subject to supervision under certain EU financial services directives).
+The PRA may, no later than the 50th working day of the assessment period, request further information to complete its assessment, and can interrupt the assessment period once for up to 20 working days while this information is provided (30 working days if the notice-giver is situated or regulated outside the UK or Gibraltar, or is not subject to supervision under UK or Gibraltarian laws implementing certain EEA financial services directives).
 The process can be completed well within the maximum time allowed, but it can never be assumed that this will be possible.

 The PRA has published standard forms (available on its website) that must be used to apply for change in control approval.
 If a proposed controller proposes to become a parent undertaking of a UK bank, it must also prepare and submit a business plan that includes a strategic development plan, estimated financial statements and information about the anticipated impact of the acquisition on the corporate governance and organisational structure of the UK bank (and any other UK regulated firms) subject to the change in control.
 The PRA attaches great importance to the business plan in its assessment of a change in control application.